How many followers do you need to become an influencer on Instagram?

 There Is Money in Social Media Business If You Look for It in The Right Places, The Right Way

 Beside the Instagram business, Shelcy helps businesses in New York with content development.
 Having succeeded in Instagram, she is now considered to have the star factor in social media.
-She once made $1,200 per month by helping a company sell handbags through social media advertising.
 Her long-term goal is to start a digital media magazine.

 You Can Go Beyond Instagram And Back